OpenTechSchool-Brussels/AI-for-robots-and-swarms/Making-sense-of-it.markdown

 <img src="./assets/robot_light.png" alt="light sensor" style="float:right; margin:10px;">

-This is why in this section we'll play with the light sensors, which usualy robots (as insects) loooove to go toward.
+Up until now, the robots had only very local information.
+Patch of colors under him or object near him.
+Here, we will use light sensors to detect light object at a distance.

 The light sensor is working pretty much like the proximity sensors.
 24 sensors all around the robot in circle, readings in the table `robot.light` with *value* and *angle* as keys.
 The neutral value, 0, means that no lights are detected, the value increase up until 1 when the light is closer to the robot.
 The example for logging purpose is pretty much the same:

 ```lua
 log("----")